Achillefs/firestone/README.md

 This will create a new firefox profile in `./newprofile`.
 It will populate the new profile's preferences with the values provided.
 If the given folder does not exist it will create it.

+#### Profile Deletion:

+    require 'firefox'
+    Firefox::Profile.destroy('./newprofile')
+    # returns true if profile found and deleted, otherwise returns fase

+This will delete all profile data and de-register the profile.
+This is a non-reversible, destructive operation

 ## Suggestions, comments, bugs, whatever
 Feel free to use Issues to submit bugs, suggestions or feature requests.